loresuso/loresuso.github.io/_posts/2025-04-23-harden-runner-cve.markdown

 ---
 layout: post
 title: "Is harden-runner really securing your GitHub workflows?"
 date: 2025-04-23 14:39:49 +0000
-categories: github-actions-security
+categories: [Security, GitHub Actions]
+tags: [github-actions, security, cve, harden-runner, ci-cd]
 ---

 What is the best way for a security guy to start a new blog?
 Probably sharing the first CVE that I found!